hownaskie/Yoututube/README.md

 # Yoututube
-Application that derived from the Youtube app written from Objective-C Programming
+A mobile application which derived from the Youtube app written in Objective-C Programming